lonesloane/GraphXQL/README.md

 ./gradlew mlReloadModules
 ```

-Deploy the actual library and graphql endpoint (as a Marklogic Rest extension :smile:)
+Deploy the actual library, which includes the graphql service as a Marklogic Rest extension :smile:

 ```shell
 ./gradlew mlLoadData